0x78654C/WakeOverLan/README.md

 # WakeOverLan
-I'm a simple coder and want to share this first project with you.
+I'm a simple coder and want to share this first published project with you.
 This a simple Wake Over Lan for Windows and Android users.
 The project came from the ideea of code transparency in a tool.
 I kind of had enough of closed source wich you never know what they do beside the purpose of it.